 If you're a tenant, it can be reckless to rent a place if you don't make 3 times the rent.
 This is true unless you have big savings or help from parents or loved ones.

-In some cases, you won't meet the 3x rent rule.
-This can happen, even when you may be able to afford the rent if you are conservative with your other living expenses.
-If you don't make 3 times the rent, you still have options.
-You get the apartment by offering a larger security deposit, finding a guarantor, or showing your fiscal responsibility.
+If you don't make 3 times the rent, you can get the apartment by offering a larger security deposit, finding a guarantor, or showing your fiscal responsibility.
 You do this by giving bank statements to your potential landlord.
 These statements show you are responsible with your money and spending.

 They may be willing to make an exception.
 Good money management is never a bad thing.
 The 3x rent rule is not a law but a guideline most landlords follow.
 That means you can always find a flexible landlord.